 In nonfiction, our clients earn $12 - $15 million in publishing advances every year and have turned bestselling success into global movements and multimillion-dollar businesses and brands.
 Some of the biggest icons in health, personal development, and business, including household names like Bulletproof coffee creator Dave Asprey, Bullet Journal creator Ryder Carroll, #1 New York Times bestselling author Rocco DiSpirito, Oprah pick WOMEN FOOD AND GOD author Geneen Roth, Nickelodeon star JoJo Siwa, author of THE VIRGIN DIET JJ Virgin, and Paleo icons Robb Wolf and Mark Sisson enjoy success alongside originally self-published bestsellers, like THE MIRACLE MORNING creator Hal Elrod and #1 New York Times bestselling author Izabella Wentz.
 Serious nonfiction authors who are doing original research such as author of THE END OF ALZHEIMER’S Dale Bredesen, MD, Head of the Sinclair Lab at Harvard David Sinclair, PhD, author EAT TO BEAT DISEASE William W. Li, MD, pioneer of The Human Genome Project Leroy Hood, MD, PhD, and the creator of the most popular elective at Yale Business School Zoe Chance, PhD, are celebrated for books that appeal to popular audiences while receiving accolades in the highest professional circles.

 In children’s and young adult fiction, Park & Fine’s clients have likewise sold millions of copies worldwide and have written New York Times bestselling and award-winning books.
-Clients include Soman Chainani, whose bestselling series, THE SCHOOL FOR GOOD AND EVIL, has sold over a million copies and is in development to become a major motion picture with Joe Roth (Alice in Wonderland; Snow White and the Huntsman); #1 New York Times bestselling author Lindsay Cummings (Zenith); and New York Times bestselling authors Brenda Drake (Library Jumpers) and Sara Holland (Everless), among others.
-Upcoming debut releases include Crystal Smith’s BLOODLEAF (HMH, March 2019), which EW called “2019’s Hottest YA Fantasy”; Amélie Wen Zhao’s highly-anticipated BLOOD HEIR (Delacorte, June 2019), Kate O’Shaughnessy’s THE LONELY HEART OF MAYBELLE LANE (Knopf, Fall 2019), and Julia Drake's THE LAST TRUE POETS OF THE SEA (Disney, Fall 2019).
+Clients include Soman Chainani, whose bestselling series, The School for Good and Evil, has sold over two million copies and is in development to become a major motion picture with Joe Roth (Alice in Wonderland; Snow White and the Huntsman); #1 New York Times bestselling author Lindsay Cummings (Zenith); New York Times bestselling authors Brenda Drake (Thief of Lies) and Sara Holland (Everless, Havenfall), young adult fantasy author Crystal Smith, whose Bloodleaf trilogy is in development with Cavalry Media; and critical darlings such as Emily Bain Murphy (The Disappearances) and Julia Drake, whose debut novel The Last True Poets of the Sea has six starred reviews, and counting.
+Upcoming debut releases include Amélie Wen Zhao’s Blood Heir (Delacorte), Kate O’Shaughnessy’s The Lonely Heart of Maybelle Lane (Knopf, Fall 2019), Daniel Aleman's Indivisible (Disney, Fall 2020), and Maiya Ibrahim's The Spice Road (Delacorte, Spring 2021).

 With over 105 million copies of his books sold, Nicholas is truly one of the world's most beloved storytellers, with works translated into more than fifty languages.
 All his novels, including THREE WEEKS WITH MY BROTHER—the memoir he wrote with his brother, Micah—have been New York Times and International bestsellers.
 He has also adapted and released twelve of his novels as major motion pictures—THE BEST OF ME, SAFE HAVEN, THE LUCKY ONE, THE LAST SONG, DEAR JOHN, NIGHTS IN RODANTHE, MESSAGE IN A BOTTLE, A WALK TO REMEMBER, THE LONGEST RIDE, THE CHOICE, and THE NOTEBOOK.